danfuzz/lactoserv/doc/coding-conventions.md

   properties.
 As with base classes, use `Methods.abstract(...)` to prevent accidental usage.

+* `Templ<Name>` &mdash; A "template class," which in this case really means a factory function for classes, which has arguments for each of the template variables.

 * `Type<Name>` &mdash; A `@typedef` declaration, just to be used to annotate method arguments, class properties, etc.